JPMorgan to bring U.S. staff back to office on rotational basis from July

-FinanceJPMorgan to bring U.S. staff back to office on rotational basis from July

-JPMorgan Chase & Co (JPM.N), the largest U.S. bank, is planning to bring all of its U.S. staff back to office on a rotational basis from July, according to a memo from the bank's operating committee that was viewed by Reuters on Tuesday.
+(Reuters) - JPMorgan Chase & Co, the largest U.S. bank, is planning to bring all of its U.S. staff back to office on a rotational basis from July, according to a memo from the bank’s operating committee that was viewed by Reuters on Tuesday.

 The bank said that it would continue to maintain a 50% occupancy cap during the return-to-office phase, as per the current social distancing guidelines issued by the U.S. Centers for Disease Control and Prevention.